 For this to happen, he says several elements are needed.

 First, buy-in from clients is essential.
 Once they decide to pursue a bespoke or innovative outcome, Standen says clients must be willing to undertake a process of iteration and design development to make this happen.
-When doing this, they should influence decision making at critical junctures but also be willing to allow architects and project managers to drive the process.
+When doing this, they should influence decision making at critical junctures but also allow architects and project managers to drive the process.

 Next, selection of project team members is critical.
-This includes many types of engineers and consultants right through to the builders and forepersons.
+This includes many types of engineers and consultants right through to builders and forepersons.